top of page

 Choose Your Own Adventure!

 There are four base routes to choose from: 15, 35, 50 and 80 miles, plus three optional climbs.
 You can stay in the valley and ride the rolling hills found on the base routes or you can add more challenge & distance by taking on the optional out & back climbs.
+Combine the 80-mile base route with all three climbs and you'll have 102 miles and 8,000 feet of climbing!

 Please be advised that the optional climbs are super steep and on narrow backroads with rough pavement.
-Experienced cyclists only - preferably with disc brakes!
+Experienced cyclists only - with disc brakes!

 Base Routes